Définissez votre emplacement

 Menemsha Hills Nature Reserve features 211 acres of woodland, rolling hills and sand cliffs, with 150-foot high headlands overlook the sea.
 There are over 3 miles of foot trails that lead past ancient stone walls through blueberry woodlands to the beach.
 On any given day harbor seals and flocks of scoters (sea ducks) are said to come ashore, adding to the scenic mile-long trail that runs to Prospect Hill, with a spectacular view of Gay Head.

 The Nobska Light is a charming lighthouse in Cape Cod.
 The history of this landmark is written on a board that helps visitors learn more about its history.
 The lighthouse was originally constructed in 1826, though the one that is currently standing was erected in 1876.
-The brick-lined interior and the stunning spiral stairway adds to the beauty of this light.
+The brick-lined interior and the stunning spiral stairway adds to the beauty of this lighthouse.
 Gorgeous views of the surrounding islands from the top make the steep climb worth it.

 High atop the beautiful cliffs of Gay Head rests a magnificent lighthouse.
 It has been operational since 1799 and stands at a height of 51 feet (15 meters).
 In the year 2015 due to erosion problems, it was necessary to move the lighthouse 129 feet (39 meters) back from where it was originally built.
 From the top of the lighthouse you can still enjoy beautiful views of the sea, the Aquinnah cliffs and nearby areas.
 The lighthouse is open seasonally and is open to public only during designated hours, hence it is advisable to call before visiting.